nyunAI/nyuntam-docs/nyuntam_docs/docs/dataset.md

 ```

-### LLM Text Generation
+### Nyuntam Text-Generation

-Zero supports loading any text dataset compatible with the Hugging Face `datasets.load_dataset` for HF datasets or `datasets.load_from_disk` for custom datasets.
+Nyuntam supports loading any text dataset compatible with the Hugging Face `datasets.load_dataset` for HF datasets or `datasets.load_from_disk` for custom datasets.
 It supports two main dataset formats:

 **LLM - Single Column**